How to deal with a bad reference – what are your rights?

-When it comes to false references in UK law, there can be a number of routes to take in order to begin the claims process.
+We’ve heard it time and time again that “a bad reference cost me a job” and that a previous employer gave an untrue reference.
+When it comes to false references in UK employment law, there can be a number of routes to take in order to begin the claims process.

 If you suffer any monetary loss or damage as a result of having a reference that contains inaccurate information, then there could be grounds for a negligence claim.
 You must be able to prove that the information contained in the reference is misleading or untrue and either has impacted your ability to get a new job, or it may harm your future prospects.
 It also has to be proven that your former employer didn’t take reasonable care when preparing the reference.